Here are tips for better search results in databases. This usage works on most databases, but check 'Help' sections for supported search syntax.

 Boolean: (using operators: and, or, not)

-art* searches for art, arts, artistic, artful, etc.
+art* (asterisk as truncation character) searches for art, arts, artistic, artful, etc.